 "Your Heating & Air Conditioning System is only as good as your dealer who installs it".
-With us we are factory trained and certified (RUUD PRO PARTNER) so you don't have to worry about our competancy.
-This also allows us to offer more efficient Systems (17 & 20 SEER exclusively) better Warranties, bigger Rebates, lower cost Financing Terms and Peace of Mind for you and your family.
+With us we are factory trained and certified (RUUD PRO PARTNER) so you don't have to worry about our competency.
+This also allows us to offer more efficient Systems (17 & 20 SEER exclusively) better warranties, bigger rebates, lower cost Financing Terms and peace of mind for you and your family.

-As your only local Ruud Top Contractor & York Certified Comfort Expert Dealer, we are backed by the factory, companies that have represented quality for over a century.
+As your only local Ruud Pro Partner Contractor, we are backed by the factory, companies that have represented quality for over a century.
 We’re also part of a national network of certified technicians and have proven records of success.
 We are dedicated to your comfort in more ways than one and it shows in every little thing we do, every time you call.

 Give us a call and let us send a professional to your home and go over all of the options available to you.
 You will enjoy the energy savings new systems can offer as well as quiet operation, better humidity control, consistent temperature and overall comfort, all backed with warranties up to 10 years.
 Call us now at (704)799-2555.

 If you've never experienced the purchase and installation of a new air conditioner, this will help you understand what to expect when you do; it's not something you do every day.
 On the day of your central air conditioner installation, expect a process similar to what’s listed below.
 Of course, the actual steps may vary a little, based your particular situation.
 Keep in mind, no matter how good of an air conditioning system you purchase, you'll be disappointed without proper installation.
 This is where our team separates themselves from others.

 Let's take a look at the step by step process: